Exact dimer phase with anisotropic interaction for one dimensional magnets: Experimental relevant and measurements

-We model the experimental measurements by adding a magnetic field along $\eta$ direction,
+We model the experimental measurements by adding a magnetic field along $\eta$-direction,

-Since $[H', H] = 0$, the external magnetic field will not immediately destroys the dimer phase.
-The magnetization $M_\eta$ for the dimer phase along different directions are presented in Fig. \ref{fig-fig3}a.
-We find that the breakdown of exact dimer phase takes place at roughly $h^c \simeq \delta E$ ($\delta E = E_2 - E_1$ is the excitation gap).
+Since there is an energy gap $\delta E = E_3-E_1$ in the exact dimer phase (note that $E_1=E_2$ for $\mathbb{Z}_2$ symmetry), the external magnetic field will not immediately destroy the exact dimer phase.
+The magnetization $M_\eta$ (see Eq. \ref{eq-orders}) for the exact dimer phase along different directions are presented in Fig. \ref{fig-fig6} (a).
+We find that the breakdown of the exact dimer phase takes place roughly at

 When $h < h^c$, the magnetization $M_\eta=0$ along different directions, thus $\chi_\alpha = \partial M_\alpha /\partial h = 0$.
-The anisotropy effect will be important in regime when $h > h^c$ or $T> T_{\text{sp}}$, which give different susceptibilities along different directions.
-In FM phases, magnetization $M_\eta \ne 0$ can also be measured.
-These results are consistent with the experimental observations in literatures\cite{miyahara2003theory, oosawa2002random, yamaguchi2013various,sahling2015experimental,lebernegg2017frustrated}.
-This anisotropy effect has been reported even in the first spin-Peierls compound\cite{hase1993observation}.
-We show that these features can be used in experiments to distinguish these two different gapped phases.
-In Fig. \ref{fig-fig3}c, we plot the magnetizaton away from the MG point.
-The similar features can also be found in the dimer phase, and the phase transition still takes place at $h^c \simeq \delta E$.
-In experiments, the value of $\alpha$ depends strongly on the lattice constant, thus maybe tuned by temperature or external stress\cite{harris1994thermal}.
-We plot the boundary for the dimer phase in Fig. \ref{fig-fig3}d, yielding $\alpha_c = 0.4362$ by extrapolation using $\alpha_c(L) - \alpha_c \propto L^{-2}$\cite{somma2001phase}.
-We have also confirmed this boundary from the dimer order $\Delta_\text{d}$ and the long-range correlation $C_{\eta}(r)$.
-This critical value is significantly larger than $0.2411$ due to strong anisotropy.
+The anisotropy effect will be important in the region when $h > h^c$ or $T> T_{\text{sp}}$, which gives different susceptibilities for the magnetic field along different directions.
+This result is consistent with the experimental observations \cite{ryu2016surface, zayed20174, yamaguchi2013various, sahling2015experimental,lebernegg2017frustrated}.
+This anisotropy effect has been reported even in the first spin-Peierls compound $\text{CuGeO}_3$ \cite{hase1993observation}.
+In Fig. \ref{fig-fig6} (b), we show the magnetization $M_\eta$ in the $z$-FM phase and find that even a small $h$ can lead to a non-zero $M_\eta$.
+These features can be used to distinguish these fully gapped dimer and FM phases.
+In Fig. \ref{fig-fig6} (c), we plot the magnetization away from the MG point.
+The similar features can also be found in the dimer phase, and the phase transition can still take place at $h^c \simeq \delta E$.
+In experiments, the value of $\alpha$ depends strongly on the lattice constants, thus maybe tuned by temperature or external stress \cite{martin2011larmor}.
+We plot the boundary for the dimer phase at $\theta=\frac{\pi}{7}$ and $z=-0.2$ in Fig. \ref{fig-fig6} (d), yielding $\alpha_c = 0.4362$ by extrapolation to infinite length using \cite{somma2001phase, riera1995magnetic}